fromOkayToGreat/git-commands/commands.md

 ### `--hard` flag
 Working Directory, Index, and Object Database all have files of the specified commit ID or `HEAD`.

 ---

 ## `git revert  <commit ID> | HEAD` arg
 Use to undo a commit by creating an "anti-commit"- a commit that introduced a set of changes that exact the specified commit while leaving the current commit intact.

+## `git clone <url> <directory name>` args
+Use to clone a repository from a remote location to a local directory.

+## `git push`
+Use to push local commits to a remote repository.
+Any commits that are pushed to a remote repository are considered "shared" commits.

+### `-u` flag
+Use to set the upstream branch for the current branch.
+This lets you specify the name of the remote and the name of the branch you want to create in the remote repository.

+### `--force` flag
+Use to force push to a remote repository.
+This is not recommended as it can cause issues with other developers.

+## `git pull`
+Use to fetch and merge changes from a remote repository.

+## `git fetch`
+Use to retrieve al new branches and commits from a remote repository, the nuipdates the remote tracking branches in the clone.  *The local branches are not updated.*

+### `-p` flag
+Use to delete remote tracking branches that no longer exist on the remote repository.